TCL Wat

 # => Variable type: 0

-This can lead to flexibility in development, but may also cause unintended consequences or unexpected behavior.
+This can lead to flexibility in development, but may also cause unexpected behavior.
 Especially when dealing with JSON or other structured data formats.
 On the surface, this behavior is expected because "everything is a string".
 But it causes bugs when you understand TCL well enough to know that nothing is a string at the fundamental level.

 Subst is not a separate compilation step